-The Data and Safety Monitoring Board (DSMB) will receive reports of all unanticipated/unexpected SAEs upon review by the BMT CTN Medical Monitor.
+The Data and Safety Monitoring Board (DSMB) will receive reports of all unanticipated/unexpected SAEs deemed to be related to bb2121 or maintenance therapy upon review by the BMT CTN Medical Monitor.
 A summary of all reported SAEs will be reviewed by the DSMB annually.